DialEval-2/DCH-2/index.md

 ## Training Data

-The Chinese training dataset contains 4,390 (3,700 for training + 390 for dev + 300 for test that were used at DialEval-1) customer-helpdesk dialgoues which are crawled from [Weibo](weibo.com).
+The Chinese training dataset contains 4,390 (4,090 for training + 300 for dev) customer-helpdesk dialgoues which are crawled from [Weibo](weibo.com).
 All of these dialogues are annotated by 19 annotators.

-In the DCH-2 dataset, we finished the translation of all the Chinese dialogues, so the English dataset contains 4,390 dialogues as well.
-They are manually translated from the Chinese dataset.
+In the DCH-2 dataset, as we finished the translation of all the Chinese dialogues, the English dataset contains 4,390 dialogues as well.
+All the English dialogues are manually translated from the Chinese dataset.
 The English dataset shares the same annotations with the Chinese dataset.

-- Training set of DialEval-1
+- Training set
-  - train_cn.json (3,700 Chinese dialogues)
+  - dch2_train_cn.json (4,090 Chinese dialogues: 3,700 as training set + 390 as dev set at DialEval-1)
-  - train_en.json (3,700 English dialogues: 2,251 used as training set at DialEval-1 + 1,449 newly translated)
+  - dch2_train_en.json (4,090 English dialogues: 2,251 as training set + 390 as dev set at DialEval-1 + 1,449 newly translated)

-- Dev set of DialEval-1
+- Dev set
-  - dev_cn.json (390 dialogues)
-  - dev_en.json (390 dialogues)

-- Test set of DialEval-1
-  - test_cn.json (300 dialogues)
-  - test_en.json (300 dialogues)
+  - dch2_dev_cn.json (300 dialogues, used as test set at DialEval-1)
+  - dch2_dev_en.json (300 dialogues, used as test set at DialEval-1)

 ## Test Data